List of ReBoot characters: Enzo Matrix

 Dot's little brother, Enzo, hero-worships Bob and intends to become a Guardian.
-He has a crackling, mid-pubescent voice and often uses catch-phrases such as "alphanumeric" and "high-density" in place of real-world utterances like "cool" and "awesome" to express enthusiasm.
+He has a crackling, mid-pubescent voice and often uses catch-phrases such as "alphanumeric" and "high-density" in place of real-world expressions like "cool" and "awesome" to express enthusiasm.
 Enzo is very energetic and loves to play games like Jet Ball and Circuit Racing, and eagerly heads into the Games.
 Despite his youth, Enzo has proven to be extremely good at the Games and has several times been responsible for winning them.

-With the destruction of the Twin City, most of Mainframe's Sprites were nullified and Enzo grew up with few friends to play with (it is unknown why he did not have Binome friends; presumably they avoided him because of his father's supposed role in the Twin City's destruction).
-His main friend growing up was Frisket until he met AndrAIa and brought her to Mainframe.
-The two have become inseparable since then.
+Enzo was voiced by Jesse Moss for the first ten episodes of Season 1, Matthew Sinclair for the final three episodes of Season 1 and the entirety of Season 2, Christopher Gray for the first four episodes of Season 3, and Danny McKinnon in a flashback during Season 4.

 Guardian Matrix

 When the Web invaded, Bob gave him a field rank as Guardian Cadet with the promise of sending him to the Super-Computer to be a real Guardian; when Bob was lost in the Web, Enzo found himself as the defender of Mainframe.
 He did well, gaining self-confidence and the approval of the populace, but eventually a Game came down he could not win, leading to his development into Matrix.
-When Mainframe was rebooted at the end of Season 3, Matrix had accidentally left his icon in "Game Sprite" mode, causing the system to recognize Enzo as missing, and so created a second Enzo using the last available data on him, which was some time before the episode "Talent Night".

 It is revealed in "Talent Night" that the number on his shirt refers to his age, as written in binary notation, as it changes from "01" to "10" at the end of the episode.